StefanScherer/windows-docker-workshop/docs/Slides.md

 class: title

-# Container Registry
+# Docker Registry

 ---

 ## Re-use the work of others

-- The Docker Hub is a public Container Registry for Docker images
+- The Docker Hub is a public registry for Docker images

 .exercise[